vandersonmota/fcreplay/README.md

 ```

 Configure OBS for your systems performance.
 You want to change the video output directory to `~/fcreplay/videos` with
-a static filename (set in the advanced setion) as `video`.
+a static filename (set in the advanced setion) as `replay`.
 Make sure to disable recording of the mouse cursor as well

 Now you need to configure the scene.
 I found the best way to do this was to have ggpofba running, then switch OBS to a
 i3 floating window (win+shift+space).